-- i.
-The date, exact place, and time of sampling or measurement(s);

-- ii.
-The name and qualification of the individual(s) who performed the sampling or measurements;

-- iii.
-The name and address of the laboratory that performed the analysis;

-- iv.
-The chain-of-custody records;

-- v.
-The date(s) analyses were performed;

-- vi.
-The name and qualification of the individual(s) who performed the analyses;

-- vii.
-The measuring techniques, analytical techniques or methods used;

-- viii.
-The results of such analysis including units of measurements;

-- ix.
-Calibration data;

-- x.
-Quality control data;

-- xi.
-Detection limits;

-- xii.
-Data qualifiers; and

-- xiii.
+- 1. The date, exact place, and time of sampling or measurement; - 2.
+The name and qualification of the individual(s) who performed the sampling or measurements; - 3.
+The name and address of the laboratory that performed the analysis; - 4.
+The date(s) analyses were performed; - 5.
+The name and qualification of the individual(s) who performed the analyses; - 6.
+The measuring techniques, analytical techniques or methods used; - 7.
+The results of such analysis including units of measurements; - 8.
+Calibration data; - 9.
+Quality control data; - 10.
+Detection limits; - 11.
+Data qualifiers; and - 12.
 Data validation results.